platformsh/platformsh-docs/reference/environment-variables.md

 web@myp3bmdujgzqe-master--php:~$ export
 ```
 Since they are **base64-encoded JSON object** that maps variable names
-to variable values, you can decode the value of a specific variable by
+to variable values, you can decode the value of user defined variables by
 running:

 ```bash